Q. What is Continuing and Extended Education?

 Q. What types of noncredit programs are offered?

-A. Literally, hundreds of noncredit programs are offered by continuing education programs in our various colleges and schools including business, counseling education, engineering, liberal arts, urban studies, and sciences and health sciences and our Confucius Institute.
-Whatever your background or interests – from engineering to music and business to social work – there are courses and programs that can meet your needs or desire for learning.
+A. Literally, hundreds of noncredit programs are offered by continuing education programs in our various colleges and schools, including business, counseling, education, engineering, liberal arts, urban studies, and sciences and health sciences.
+Whatever your background or interests – from engineering to music and business to social work – some courses and programs can meet your needs and desire for learning.

 Q. How do I find programs that are offered online?

 Q. I am currently unemployed.
 Can I receive tuition assistance for continuing education courses or programs?

-A. Workforce grants may be available, but vary by each county.
-Be sure to check with your counties' unemployment and or one-stop center for specific details.
-For a full listing of training grants available in Ohio visit the Ohio Department of Job & Family Services Office of Workforce Development (OHD) program website at http://jfs.ohio.gov/owd/Program/index.stm
+A. Workforce grants may be available but vary by each county.
+Be sure to check with your county's unemployment and or one-stop center for specific details.
+For a complete listing of training grants available in Ohio, visit the Ohio Department of Job & Family Services Office of Workforce Development (OHD) program website at http://jfs.ohio.gov/owd/Program/index.stm